KiwiOnGit/Vapour/README.md

 # Project Title

-Vapour, a custom engine built in C, C++, and Python 3 that is made to be similar lightweight, easily moddable and comparable in someways to the source and source 2 engines.
+Vapour, a custom engine built in C, C++, and Python 3 that is made to be similar lightweight, easily moddable and comparable in someways to the source engine.

 ## Table of Contents